-But, whenever I made it back to Warsaw I just felt an instant sense of comfort.
-Nowhere else that I visited in or out of Poland during my travels gave me the same feeling.
+But whenever I made it back to Warsaw, I just felt an instant sense of comfort.
+Nowhere else I visited in or out of Poland during my travels gave me the same feeling.

-Yet, upon return to the United States I was shocked to learn that Americans talk more about the city of Krakow.
-To me, Warsaw, was the place to think about first and foremost.
+Yet, upon returning to the United States, I was shocked to learn that Americans talk more about the city of Krakow.
+To me, Warsaw was the place to think about first and foremost.

 The History of Warsaw vs Krakow

 Warsaw was over 90 percent destroyed during World War II.
-What you see today in Warsaw is an Old Town that was rebuilt using pictures of the former town to replicate the town as closely as possible.
-There is also a modern city which was rebuilt during the time of Communism and the years following.
+Today, in Warsaw, you see an Old Town that was rebuilt using pictures of the former town to replicate the town as closely as possible.
+There is also a modern city that was rebuilt during Communism and the years following.

-Krakow, however, is one of the few Polish cities which was not destroyed during World War II.
+However, Krakow is one of the few Polish cities that were not destroyed during World War II.
 The General Government declared Krakow as their capital during World War II.
 Krakow became a territory governed by Nazi Germany.

 This allowed the city to escape the damage that was the fate of most other cities in Poland.
-The architecture in Krakow has been preserved for centuries and are the original buildings.
+The architecture in Krakow has been preserved for centuries, and the original building remains.

 Both cities have plenty of history to learn about—the history is on every street.
 It is simply a question of whether you would rather experience history in a place reproduced to look like an original or whether you want to walk the streets with a view of buildings that witnessed the history themselves.

-While Warsaw is the capital of Poland today, at different points in history Krakow was the capital.
-It is no surprise that there are so many reasons to visit both cities—both have been centers of academic, economic and cultural life.
+While Warsaw is the capital of Poland today, Krakow was the capital at different points in history.
+Unsurprisingly, there are many reasons to visit both cities—both have been academic, economic, and cultural centers.